travelster/DBGallery/digital-assset-management/licensing-and-expiry.md

 - Black: Expires in more than 2 weeks.
 - Yellow: Expires with 2 weeks.
 - Red: Already expired.

+Pause the mouse cursor over the clock icon to see the date the asset expires (as shown in the lower-right)

 ![Licensing Search](/assets/Licensing-Search.png)